 ('Cause that's not awkward at all.)

-The Academy whisked me away to safety while the danger passed.
+The MTA whisked me away to safety while the danger passed.
 Only it didn’t.
 The Grifters, too stupid to know or too cruel to care that I’d left, kidnapped my best friend instead.
 It won’t take them long to figure out their mistake, but I’m not going to give them the opportunity.